m0thman70/Helios/README.md

 So after some people used it, here is a list of a few things that people seemingly want to see:

-- syntax highlighting -> possibly tree sitter
+- tree sitter
-- commands -> no idea how
-- a few people asked for modes but thats gonna be sidelined
+- plugins

 ### Install: